vivelohoy/vivelohoy-3.0/README.md

     chmod 700 ~/.secretsrc

-Edit the .secretsrc file and fill in WP Engine Credentials.
+Edit the .secretsrc file and fill in WP Engine Credentials and HipChat details.
 Add line to `.zshrc` to use `.secretsrc`:

     echo 'source ~/.secretsrc' >> ~/.zshrc